 Green was tricked by hoaxers several times, for example, the Ape Canyon incident was revealed to be a hoax in 1982, but Green mistakenly thought the story was true, “Did all this really happen?
 I think so” (Green, 1980: 48).
 In 2002, tracks and footprint casts at Bluff Creek from the late 1950s and 1960s were shown to be fakes by the family of Ray Wallace, who owned a construction company (Martelle, 2002).
 Jerry Crew first reported finding “big” tracks on a road at Bluff Creek in 1958; he made a plaster cast (Crew was a worker for Wallace’s company).
 A month later, more footprints were reported nearby.
 Green included these reports in his database (Green, 1973: 22) and leaned towards them being genuine, having seen both sets of tracks in person (Green, 1978: 67–68).
 Green’s tendency to be duped by pranksters stemmed from his naivety “big” tracks were difficult to fake (Green, 1968: 36–37, 1978: 349–350).
 Despite his association with hoaxers and conmen – Green had sense to distance himself from the lunatic-fringe who in the 1970s tried to associate bigfoot with UFOs or paranormal, “with the sasquatch, I see no need to fall back on either extra-terrestrial or extra-sensory explanations” (Green, 1978: 257).

-Excluding fakery, there are other plausible explanations for verified tracks (with photos or casts) that seem “big” when compared to average human footprints; typically, bigfoot tracks are reported to be 14-18 inches in length (Napier, 1976: 71) but larger (or smaller) sizes are mentioned in sasquatch literature; Green rejected filing track reports under 10-11 inches, “those small enough to be human cannot be counted” (Green, 1978: 443).
+Excluding fakery, there are other plausible explanations for verified tracks (with photos or casts) that seem “big” when compared to average human footprints; typically, bigfoot tracks are reported to be 14-18 inches in length (Napier, 1976: 71) but larger (or smaller) sizes are mentioned in sasquatch literature; Green rejected filing track reports under 10 to 11 inches, “those small enough to be human cannot be counted” (Green, 1978: 443).
 Professional game hunter turned conservationist Peter Byrne in 1974 set up the Bigfoot Information Center in Oregon to collect local sightings and track reports of sasquatches; Byrne calculated 75% of reported tracks turned out to be bear tracks when investigated (Byrne, 1975: 159).
 Green in 1973 had 38 track reports from Oregon on card-file (only 12 were in areas with sightings) meaning 29 were probably bears, although several of these reports weren’t verifiable.
 Green recognised the possibility track reports could be bears but he seems to have underestimated misidentifications (Green, 1968: 33–34, 1978: 81).

 Nearly all track reports in Green’s card-files were made by laypeople rather than wildlife experts or hunters familiar with fauna; as noted by Byrne, “An experienced woodsman would not confuse a bear paw print for a Bigfoot print… the average person may well do so” (Byrne, 1975: 160).
 It might be asked how anyone could confuse a bear track since it is discernible by claw prints (see Fig. 1), but a bear may not always leave these (if their claws are worn down), secondly, if a bear’s hindfoot print overlaps its forefoot – it can cause a “big” track, resembling a biped (Krantz, 1999: 30; Meldrum, 2006: 206–209).
 Green, however, was unconvinced by this, “An overlapping track would have to be very indistinct not to be recognised as such” (Green, 1968: 33).
 A more obvious explanation for “big” tracks is they’re human (exceptional human individuals have large feet, while Green in his The Sasquatch File included a photo of a man with size 16-inches).
 Green was aware “big” track prints in snow are less reliable than in mud, sand and silt; smaller tracks can become enlarged by snow melting around foot impressions (Green, 1978: 81).